melo601/cuynuvanced/VirusTotal_Hash.md

 # VirusTotal Scan results and File Hash
 All of these files are manually uploaded by me, not with API or Bots

-Some security vendor will flag my YouTube Vanced builds as "Android.PUA.DebugKey".
+Trustlook security vendor will flag my YouTube Vanced builds as "Android.PUA.DebugKey".
 Don't worry. its only a normal behaviour because all my YouTube Vanced builds are signed with test/debug keys

 File hash are in VirusTotal Scan results.